Labin Republic: History

-With the collapse of the Austro-Hungarian Empire following the end of the First World War, Italy was given the regions of Istria and parts of Dalmatia as part of the Treaty of Saint-Germain, as promised in the Treaty of London by the Triple Entente.
-Italy began to revitalize and exploit the population and economic potential of the occupied territories.
+With the collapse of the Austro-Hungarian Empire following the end of the First World War, Italy proceeded to annex the regions of Gorizia, Trieste, Istria and parts of Dalmatia as part of the Treaty of Saint-Germain, as promised in the Treaty of London by the Triple Entente.
+Italy began to revitalize and exploit the resources and economic potential of the newly annexed territories.

 Before Mussolini's March on Rome in Italy, fascists occupied the headquarters of the Workers' Committee in Trieste in 1921, set it on fire, and attacked representatives of the Raša (Arsa) Mining Trade Union.
 Prompted by this event and the exploitative character of the mine owners, the Società Anonima Carbonifera Arsa, a general strike of about two thousand miners broke out.

 One of the causes of the strike was the decision by the mine owners not to pay a bonus for February 1921, because the miners had taken a day’s holiday to observe Candlemas on 2 February, although the management had abolished it as a holiday.
 "For the miners the Candlemas was, next to the feast of Santa Barbara, the most important day because February 2 symbolized the light."

-The men were of different origins - Croats, Slovenes, Italians, Germans, Czechs, Slovaks, Poles and Hungarians.
-They were led by Giovanni Pippan, sent by the Italian Socialist Party from Trieste.
+The men were of different origins - mostly Italians and Croats, but also Slovenes, Germans, Czechs, Slovaks, Poles and Hungarians.
+They were led by Giovanni Pippan from Trieste, sent by the regional committee of the Italian Socialist Party, and by Giacomo Macillis and Giulio (Lelio) Zustovich from Labin.
 However on March 1, 1921, Pippan was caught by a group of fascists at the railway station in Pazin, where he was beaten.
 The news reached Labin the following day and on 3 March the miners assembled and decided to occupy the mine works in response.
 Augmented by the arrival of the peasants from the surrounding countryside, a "red guard" was organized as a security force tasked with maintaining order.

-The miners proclaimed the republic in the occupied mines on 7 March with the slogan, Kova je nasa ("The mine is ours").
+The miners proclaimed the republic in the occupied mines on 7 March with the slogan Kova je nasa ("The mine is ours").
 They organized a government and the Red Guards as protection from the police, and started to manage the production of mines by themselves with the support of some farmers.

-On April 8, 1921 the Italian administration in Istria, responding to requests for intervention from the mine owners, decided to suppress the republic using military force.
+On April 8, 1921 the Italian authorities, responding to requests for intervention from the mine owners, decided to suppress the republic using military force.
 A thousand soldiers surrounded the mine and eventually succeeded after suppressing the strong resistance of the miners.
 The arrested miners were sent to prisons in Pola and Rovigno.
 The indictment charged 52 miners.
 Lawyers Edmondo Puecher, Guido Zennaro and Egidio Cerlenizza successfully defended the accused, and the jury issued an acquittal.